How to Calculate Your Electric Bill

 Getting Started

-The first thing that you will need in calculating your electric bill is your power bill, of course.
+The first thing that you will need when learning how to calculate your electric bill is your power bill, of course.
 After that, the next thing that you will need is a copy of your electric rate schedule.
 This can normally be found on your electricity provider’s website.
 This is important because there are many different electric rate schedules available.

-One way you calculate your cost per KWH is to take your total power bill and divide it by the number of KWH’s.
+One way how to calculate your cost per KWH is to take your total power bill and divide it by the number of KWH’s.
 While this would give you an answer, it would not be totally accurate because it does not take taxes or basic facilities charges into account.

 So, let’s break down a typical electric power bill.
 Most companies charge a “basic facilities charge.”
 This is the minimum amount that your power bill could ever be.
 This helps the utility pay for reading the meter and maintaining the infrastructure that has been installed to serve you as a customer.